yowainwright/macrustle/README.md

 ---

-**note:** This document has repetitive links and content to ensure that steps are not missed and are considered appropriately.
+**Note:** This document has repetitive links and content to ensure<br />
+that steps are not missed and are considered appropriately.

 ---

 ## Standard development package installation instructions

 Common development installations.

 Listed below are key steps for the setup process.

 ---

 **Note:** Each step should be step you've done before.
-Not regularly, but before.
+Not regularly, but before.<br />
 If these steps feel very uncomfortable to you, this list of instruction might not be yours to follow.